 For me, art is something that captures a moment, a feeling, or conveys a message.
 Art has to emotionally touch the viewer.
+Art,

-Art, for me, is a portrait that feels like it is alive, as if I see the piece through the artist's eyes.
+Drawing by Nils Hadamovsky for me, is a portrait that feels like it is alive, as if I see the piece through the artist's eyes.
 This is what I love in the work of others and live for as an artist.
 Capturing a moment in its fullest, with all its emotions.